Published: August 21, 2020 | Last Updated: May 26, 2025

 Meanwhile, the problem with Anton Bauer mounts is that they are not as likely to be compatible with other accessories, but that’s nothing an adapter can’t fix – if your budget can spare one.

-While the V-mount’s vertical sliding mechanism makes them easy to attach, it also makes them just as easy to detach, which is less than ideal for on the go shooting for shooting that involves a Steadicam or car mount.
+While the V-mount’s vertical sliding mechanism makes them easy to attach, it also makes them just as easy to detach, which is less than ideal for on-the-go shooting for shooting that involves a Steadicam or car mount.

 The AB mount, meanwhile, is more secure due to its 3-stud system with the horizontal lock.